More Toys & Books

 vii.)
 Walt Disney "Spoon Sitters" and "Jungle Book" Cereal Premiums

 Following this, a second series of four additional figures, based on the Disney "Pinocchio" animated movie, were released in cereal boxes.
-Shown in the back row (l to r) are: Geppetto, Pinocchio and Jiminy Cricket (Figaro, the cat, is missing from our photo).
+Shown in the back row (l to r) are: Geppetto, Pinocchio and Jiminy Cricket (Figaro, the cat, is missing from the photo).

 With the popularity of these "spoon sitters" as cereal premiums, McDonald's Restaurants also issued their own series of similar-scale "spoon sitters" as fast food premiums, based on Ronald McDonald and the other McDonald's characters.